 Should I use kill switch with NordVPN?

 Yes.
 The kill switch prevents traffic leaks if the VPN connection drops, which is especially important for sensitive activities like remote Seafile access.
-Does Proton VPN Have Dedicated IP Addresses Everything You Need To Know
+Does vpn affect instagram heres what you need to know 2026

 How effective is NordVPN for bypassing censorship?